napatech/dpdk/ntacc_readme.md

 Other NTPL filter expressions can be used as long as it does not break the resulting NTPL filter expression.

-## Contiguous Memory Batching - Receive a batch of packets<a name="batching"></a>
+## Contiguous Memory Batching - Receive a Batch of Packets<a name="batching"></a>
 Contiguous memory batching is the possibility to receive a batch of packets instead of one packet at a time.
-The advantage of using contiguous memory batching is that packets are DMA'ed directly from the adapter in to the batch buffer and thereby no copying is required by the host (zero copy).
+The advantage of using contiguous memory batching is that packets are DMA'ed directly from the SmartNic into the batch buffer and thereby no copying is required by the host (zero copy).
 The disadvantage by using Contiguous Memory Batching is that packets cannot be kept for later analysis.
 If a packet needs to be kept, it must be copied to another buffer.
 It can be done by using a helper function ([see description below](#helperfunc)).
-A batch of packets are released when a new batch is requested.
+A batch of packets is released when a new batch is requested.
 The packet data in the previous batch will then be invalid.

 > Note: Contiguous memory batching is a Napatech addition to DPDK and is not compatible with any standard applications.
-Some small changes must be done to utilize contiguous memory batching functionality.
+Some small changes must be done to utilize the contiguous memory batching functionality.
 See the cmbatch example for how to use contiguous memory batching.

 Contiguous Memory Batching is disabled per default.

-To enable *Contiguous Memory Batching*, set following in common_base
+To enable *Contiguous Memory Batching*, set following in common_base:

 - `CONFIG_RTE_CONTIGUOUS_MEMORY_BATCHING=y`

-### mbuf changes<a name="mbuf"></a>
+### mbuf Changes<a name="mbuf"></a>
 In order to support contiguous memory batching in DPDK, some mbuf changes have been made.

 A new packet offload features flag `PKT_BATCH` has been added.
 If this flag is set it means that the mbuf contains a batch buffer and needs special handling.